chandru89new/notes.druchan.com/contents/the-fear-of-simplifying-things.md

 ---
-title: 'The fear of simplifying things'
+title: "The fear of simplifying things"
 date: 2016-09-17
 slug: the-fear-of-simplifying-things
 ---